EmanueleCodes/3D-scan-final/app/sparkles/PROPERTIES.md

 Sets the color of the sparkle particles.

 Background
 Sets the background color of the component.
-More components at [Framer University](https://frameruni.link/cc).